supervisely-ecosystem/imgaug-studio/README.md

 ImgAug Studio is a wrapper around great [ImgAug Library](https://github.com/aleju/imgaug).
 Interactive UI helps to understand how image transformations work and illustrates how to use this library with Supervisely Format.

-Once augmentations are combined to pipeline, they can be exported to both `python` file (for developers) and safer serialization format `json`.
+Once augmentations are combined into pipeline, they can be exported to both `python` file (for developers) and safer serialization format `json`.
 This `json` config can be used for real-time augmentations during training for some Neural Networks from Supervisely Ecosystem.